capawesome-team/capacitor-mlkit/packages/barcode-scanning/README.md

 - ⏺️ Define detection area
 - 🏞️ Reading barcodes from images
 - 🔦 Torch and Autofocus support
-- 🔋 Supports Android and iOS
+- 🔋 Supports Android, iOS and web

 For a complete list of **supported barcodes**, see [BarcodeFormat](#barcodeformat).